 Trap the raccoons and relocate them to another area far away from your home (put a distance of 10 miles between the location you release the raccoons and nearby homes).
 The traps used in this process are designed specifically for raccoons and no other pests.
 Bait is put in the trap and a trigger-mechanism shuts the door if the bait is touched.

 Hiring a pest control company should be your last resort.
 If you have tried any of the mentioned methods to no avail, then it’s time to call in the pros.
 They should be able to get job done quickly and effectively.
 Some even go a step further and recommend ways in which you can keep the pest out of your house.
-For raccoon removal and proofing call us: 647-977-5890
+For raccoon removal and proofing in Hamilton call us: 647-977-5890